-It is true that Jesus told us to take up our cross and follow Him, but at the end the road, we will lay our crosses down.
-We will not have to hang upon that cross, having nails driven through our hands and feet.
-No, that cross will stay where it was left, never to burden another soul and unable to destroy even the soul who carried it there.
+It is true that Jesus told us to take up our cross and follow Him, but at the end of the road, we can lay our crosses down.
+If we trust in Christ while we live, then we will never have to hang upon a cross, having nails driven through our hands and feet.
+No, that cross will stay where it was left, never to burden our souls, just as it was unable to destroy the soul who carried it halfway there.
 You see, Jesus was laid upon that cross, so that we could be with Him in paradise.

 So, a choice is laid before you today.

 Either you take up your cross and give your burdens to the Lord, or abandon your cross and drown in the burdens and sins that you were never meant to bear.
 You will always carry a cross, but will you carry it to Calvary, where your Savior takes the punishment, or will you carry it to the grave?
 God has a greater plan for you than you may be willing to fathom.